 There are a few key points that I look for when I am purchasing a puffer jacket for myself:

 It must be a packable puffer.
 Puffers that are too puffy can be annoying to deal with.
 I prefer packable puffers because they offer amazing balance between warmth and portability.
 You’ll always have to take off your puffer at some point, and so would you rather be carrying around a gigantic sleeping-bag-sized jacket, or rolling up your packable puffer and tossing it in your bag?
+I choose the later.

 It must use a synthetic fill that I recognize.
 For example, PrimaLoft.
 I prefer synthetic fill because for one thing, down is rather cruel.
 Secondly, down loses its insulating power at the first sign of moisture, which makes it risky to wear unless you are the world’s only psychic weatherperson who knows for certain that it will not rain.
-Synthetic fills such as PrimaLoft are made out of polyester and nylon (often recycled, might I add,) and will keep you warm even if it gets wet.
+Synthetic fill such as PrimaLoft are made out of polyester and nylon (often recycled, might I add,) and will keep you warm even if it gets wet.

 It must have a cinching hood & zippered pockets.
 These are basic convenience additions that will make wearing the jacket so much more pleasant, and I wouldn’t purchase a jacket without them.

 It must be neutral is all regards.
 In other words, I like a boring puffer.
 I live in a warm climate and so it’s impractical for me to collect various styles of puffers.
 I like to own one or two versatile puffers at a time that I can style plenty of different ways and layer when needed for travel to colder climates.
 This means I look for puffers that are either black, gray, or navy, (usually black.)
-I also prefer there to be no visible logos or embellishments that might clash with any additional accessories or clothing items I may pair it with.
+I also prefer there to be no visible logos or embellishments that might clash with any additional accessories or clothing items I may pair with it.